 Hello!
-My name is Carsten, and I'm living in San Francisco Bay Area, where I work as the Open Source Developer Advocate at Uber.
+My name is Carsten, and I'm living in San Francisco Bay Area, where I have worked with software for more than a decade, both as a software engineer, developer advocate and evangelist, and as a startup CTO.

 I like to talk at meetups and conferences, and meet a lot of great, enthusiastic developers.